- Can I nominate my own project/resource/blog?

 - Something I nominated hasn’t appeared in the list of projects I can vote for, did you ignore my nomination?

 No!
-We won’t ignore any nomination, but we get a lot of them in each category so the nominations committee will review these and reserves the right to whittle them down slightly by seeing if they are appropriate to the category they were nominated in, created/modified in 2018.
+We won’t ignore any nomination, but we get a lot of them in each category so the nominations committee will review these and reserves the right to whittle them down slightly by seeing if they are appropriate to the category they were nominated in, created/modified in that year.
 If the public is unable to get to your resource without registering, paying, or some other barrier we might not include it.
 Also, the owner of the resource may have declined to participate.
 We are very sorry that your nomination did not make it through that process, but the decision of the nominations committee is final.
 We won’t change the ballot once it has been announced.

 - How are the categories decided?
 Will they be the same next year?